 “Bridge-building dialogues” among friends and acquaintances to promote democracy and social cohesion

-We must be honest with ourselves and admit that debates, discussions, factual information, political education and democracy campaigns are all over.
+We must be honest with ourselves and admit that debates, discussions, factual information, civic education, and democracy campaigns are all a thing of the past.
 They no longer work!
-Around a third of Germans subscribe to anti-democratic movements, and in states such as Saxony-Anhalt, the figure is as high as 40% — and rising.
-At the same time, mistrust and division continue to spread, opportunities for dialogue are dwindling, and relationships with acquaintances are breaking down.
-Personal and social trust is being lost, often even within families and circles of friends.
-This exacerbates social fragmentation and isolation.
-It is in this state that we are now approaching state elections that could determine the future of Western democracies as a whole.
+Around a third of Germans subscribe to anti-democratic movements, and in states such as Saxony-Anhalt, this figure is as high as 40% — and it is rising.
+At the same time, mistrust and division are spreading, opportunities for dialogue are diminishing, and relationships with acquaintances are breaking down over political issues.
+Personal and social trust is being lost, even within families and among friends.
+This exacerbates social fragmentation and isolation. — It is in this state of affairs that we are approaching state elections that could determine the future of Western democracies as a whole.

-But if our traditional political patterns no longer work, how can we find a common democratic consciousness and social cohesion despite conflicts, tensions and blatantly increasing social inequality?
+But if our traditional patterns of political work and discourse no longer work, how can we develop and uphold a shared democratic consciousness and social cohesion in the face of conflicts, tensions, and blatantly increasing social inequality?

-These are 'bridge-building dialogues in one's immediate circle of acquaintances' (BriD), which are systematically encouraged and conducted within one's immediate social environment.
-People concerned about democracy, who are recruited and trained as members of large regional organisations, approach self-declared sympathisers of anti-constitutional movements individually.
+These are 'bridge-building dialogues in the immediate circle of acquaintances' (BriD©), which people will be systematically encouraged to conduct within their social environment.
+BriD© will approach regional and community organisations and identify those members who feel concerned about democracy and human rights.
+These will then be encouraged, trained, and coached to approach self-declared sympathisers of anti-constitutional, resentment-based movements individually.
 They identify these individuals within their own social circles and invite them to a personal conversation about current social issues.

-These BriD dialogues are deliberately held in a private, non-political setting to help restore the ability to engage in calm discussion and controversial negotiation.
+These BriD dialogues© are deliberately held in a private, non-political setting to help restore our ability to engage in interpersonal exchange, calm discussion, and respectful negotiation, which have been neglected for a long time.

-If numerous people do this — each anchored in clubs, associations, businesses, trade unions, sports organisations, adult education centres, churches, political parties and so on — and if these conversations continue to branch out dynamically and are methodically accompanied by expert advice, and if the member organisations ultimately adopt the BriD initiative and set up an independent dialogue infrastructure because they recognise its added value for their own interests and want to take responsibility for the social space and economic location — if they see themselves as local stakeholders and form alliances with other equally committed organisations — and if this leads to a far-reaching increase in the population's capacity for dialogue in a region, then our democratic society will gain vitality and resilience.
-It will also be better able to withstand powerful anti-democratic forces in the region and worldwide.
+If numerous people within a community do this — each anchored in associations, clubs, businesses, trade unions, sports organisations, adult education centres, churches, political parties, and so on — and if these bridge-building conversations with sympathisers of anti-democratic movements continue to branch out dynamically and are methodically accompanied by expert coaching, the democratic resilience of the community will grow.
+If then the regional and community organisations which host the activities will ultimately adopt the BriD initiative© fully and set up their own internal dialogue infrastructure because they recognize its added value for their own purposes and also want to take social responsibility for the inner peace and economic prospects of the community — and if they see themselves as local stakeholders and form alliances with other equally committed organisations — this will eventually bring about a far-reaching increase in the population's capacity for bridge-building dialogue in a region.
+As a result, democracy will gain vitality and resilience and will be better equipped to withstand powerful anti-democratic forces in the region and worldwide.

 The pilot project will result in the following:

-• a BriD discussion methodology that can be transferred to other areas for civic outreach, dialogue and engagement;
+• a BriD© conversation methodology that can be transferred to other areas for civic outreach, dialogue, and engagement;

-• a BriD advocacy procedure that can be used to effectively address large member organisations in the region or federal state;
+• a BriD© advocacy procedure that can be used to effectively address member organisations in the region or federal state;

-• A short training course in BriD discussion methodology for key figures in the member organisations.
+• a short training course in BriD© conversation methodology for key figures in the member organisations.

-• More comprehensive BriD training for internal BriD working groups within the organisations.
+• a more comprehensive BriD© training for internal BriD© working groups within the organisations.

-• A collection of thematic options and dialogue strategies for BriD discussions.
+• a collection of thematic options and dialogue strategies for BriD© conversations.

-• A transferable methodological guide for BriD discussions and regional BriD network formation.
+• a transferable methodological guide for BriD© conversations and regional BriD© network building.

-• Finally, an advocacy concept for the independent continuation and consolidation of the BriD initiative within the respective organisation.
+• finally, an advocacy concept for supporting the independent continuation and consolidation of the BriD© initiative within the respective organisation.

-Overall, an innovative methodology for dialogical political education is provided which is outreach-based and participatory.
-It is conducted on an equal footing in a dialogical peer mode and implemented locally in the community.
-Offline and online spaces for political encounters are important, and both adults and young people can be involved.
-Points of contact with education policy and schools are actively sought.
+Overall, an innovative, outreach-based, and participatory methodology for dialogical civic education is provided.
+It is conducted on an equal footing in a dialogical, peer-to-peer manner and implemented locally within the community.
+Both offline and online spaces for political discourse are relevant, and both adults and young people can participate.
+Contact, cooperation, and support from education policymakers and schools are actively sought.

 Project information